getnacelle/nacelle-react/README.md

 ### Creating a New Package

-Coming soon: a scripted way to create a new package in this project.
+To create a new example project or a new NPM package within the repo, just run `npm run create` from the project root.
+This script will prompt you and create the appropriate folders with linting, testing, etc already setup!

 #### Ensure Public Access for Scoped Packages